Leica M9 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
+Both the M9 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The M9 was replaced by the Leica M Typ 240, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So what conclusions can be drawn?
 Is the Leica M9 better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.